CharlesOuverleaux/charlesouverleaux/README.md

 ### Hi there 👋

-Currently working for OneFootball Labs as Frontend Engineer in Germany.
+Currently working for Metycle as Frontend Engineer in Germany.

-Building is more than a passion 🪚 🛠 I love to create great products from scratch and add my 6 years of experience in business and marketing strategy to create the best experience for users.
+Building is more than a passion 🪚 🛠 I love to build products that make a difference.
+I mix my experience as a developer with my 6 years of experience in business and marketing strategy to create the best experience for users.
 Always up for a good coffee to discuss new ideas ☕️

 Don't hesitate to get in touch 💬 <br>
 https://www.charlesouverleaux.co/